secretstartups/handbook/job-families/marketing/gitlab-for-education/index.html.md

 As the Manager, Education Program, you will be responsible for building our GitLab for Education function.

-In addition to the Senior Education Program Manager
+This role includes all of the elements of the Education Program Manager plus:
 - Define and execute the GitLab for Education vision and strategy to align it across teams.
 - Identify opportunities and build the resources to equip the GitLab team and the wider community to become education evangelists.
 - Create, report, and iterate on the relevant key performance indicators to effectively measure the impact of the GitLab for Education Program initiatives.